Drug crimes lawyer in St. Francois County, MO.

 Penalties for Trafficking

-Drug trafficking in St. Francois County, MO is categorized into two degrees with penalties based on type and quantity of the substance:
+Drug trafficking offenses in St. Francois County, MO are divided into two degrees based on the substance and its quantity:

 - More than 10 milligrams of fentanyl